xd3f4lt/tiktok-codding/README.md

 # How To Use The Files
-After downloading the zip files, visit www.replit.com.
+After downloading the .zip file, visit www.replit.com.
 Create a new Repl under "HTML/CSS/JS".

 # index.html
 To edit the name of the person, you can visit index.html